esamattis/blog/source/_posts/2013-03-25-asynchronous-module-loading-with-browserify.markdown

   1. [Compiled bundles](https://github.com/epeli/carcounter/tree/master/bundle)
     - Take a look at their sizes and skim through what they contain

-## Before diving in
+## Before going crazy with it

-Before diving in and slicing up your Browserify bundles you should really sit down and think through whether this is really required for your app.
-For example if you add a largish image to your app it might easily dissolve all the benefits you gained by slicing up your app.
-And because it can get very complex if you go crazy with it you should make sure it is worth it.
+Before slicing up your Browserify bundles you should really sit down and think through whether this is really required for your app.
+For example if you add a largish image to your app it might easily dissolve all the benefits you gained by slicing the bundles.
+Even a single 100kb image will translate to a quite big chunk of minified and gzipped Javascript code.
+And because this can get very complex if you go crazy with it you should make sure it is worth it.

 Happy hacking!